China expels US ship, accuses US of violating agreement

 The Chinese government accused this Wednesday (13.Jul.2022) of “violate” its sovereignty and jeopardize the security of the Asian country after a US ship with missiles passed near the Paracel Islands in the South China Sea.

 The Chinese claim control of the maritime region due to its importance for trade, with an annual turnover of US$ 3 trillion.
-In addition to China, Vietnam and Taiwan charge domains in the region.
+In addition to China, Vietnam and Taiwan charge the domain of the region.

 A ruling by an international court invalidated China’s claim to sovereignty over the sea.
 According to the news agency Reutersthe People’s Liberation Army’s Southern Theater Command said it did not impede freedom of navigation or overflight, in addition to accusing the United States of “deliberately causing tensions”.